Examples

 - group.io SI47XX for hobbyists.
 This group is formed by people with experience in electronics and firmware development.

-IT IS IMPORTANT TO SAY THAT THE CIRCUITS DESIGN BUILT BY THE AUTHOR ARE NOT INTEND TO BE A FINAL PRODUCT.
-SOME IMPORTANT ASPECTS AND DETAILS ABOUT A GOOD RECEIVER WERE OMITTED HERE.
-THE IDEA OF THE CIRCUITS MADE BY THE AUTHOR WERE ORIENTED TO BE A PROOF OF CONCEPT OF THE FUNCTIONS IMPLEMENTED IN THE ARDUINO LIBRARY.
-SO, COMPONENTS LIKE FRONT-ENDS, BAND PASS FILTER, ESD, ANTENNA DESIGN ARE NOT THE MAIN PART OF THIS PROJECT.
+THE CIRCUIT DESIGNS BUILT BY THE AUTHOR ARE NOT INTEND TO BE A FINAL PRODUCT.
+SOME IMPORTANT ASPECTS AND DETAILS OF A GOOD RECEIVER WERE OMITTED HERE.
+THE CIRCUITS IN THESE EXAMPLES ARE A PROOF OF CONCEPT OF THE LIBRARY AND ITS FEATURES.
+IMPORTANT CONSIDERATIONS FOR PRODUCTION PRODUCTS SUCH AS BAND PASS FILTERS, ESD PROTECTION, AND USER INTERFACE DESIGN ARE NOT THE FOCUS OF THESE EXAMPLES.

-It is important to know tha the author of this library just try to show how you can use this library and the Si4735 device in your appication.
-Other devices used in some examples like encoders, buttons and display (OLED, LCD or TFT) are not the focus of this subject.
-Said that, it is possible some implementation using theses devices might need different approaches used here.
+The author of this library is demonstrating how to use the library with the Si4735 device.
+Other devices used in some examples like encoders, buttons and displays (OLED, LCD or TFT) are not the focus of this set of examples.
+That said, it is possible to use some of these devices, though they may require some different approaches depending on your application.

 The most of the sketches has been developed to run on cross-plataform (ATmega328, Mega2560, DUE, ATmega-32u4, ESP32, ATtiny85 etc).
-However, in some cases, it was not possible due to hardware limitations in some board.
-Each sketch has the set of boards you can run it.
+However, in some cases, hardware limitations mean that some boards cannot run some sketches.
+Each sketch has the set of boards you can run it on.

-It is strongly recommended running these examples with the latest version of the Si4735 Arduino Library.
+It is strongly recommended to run these examples with the latest version of the Si4735 Arduino Library.
 If you are using earlier versions of this library, some examples may not work correctly.
-Please, check if you are using the last release of this library.
+Please, check if you are using the latest release of this library.

 The videos below show the Serial Monitor working as a Si473X receiver interface